radicle-dev/radicle.xyz/_guides/user.md

 >   repository's RID.
 > * To display the repository's identity payload, which contains its name,
 >   description and default branch, run `rad inspect --payload`.
+> * To be able to push changes to a repository from all of your devices, simply
+>   add each device's DID as a repository delegate, using `rad id update`.
+> * For more details on managing the repository's identity, including adding
-> * To make updates to the repository identity, including its visibility, check
+>   delegates, or making updates to its name, description, and visibility, refer
->   out `rad id --help` for further instructions.
+>   to `rad id --help`.
 >
 > By the way since your Radicle key is a valid SSH key, it can be used to sign
 > Git commits since version Git `2.34.0`.
 This is an alternative to the more